jeroenmoons/drl_banana/README.md

 The project is run from the command line.
 There are two entry points.
 One trains an agent from scratch, the other shows you an agent performing a single episode.

-#### Training an agent
+#### 1. `train.py` - Training an agent

-To train a new agent, run the train.py script.
+To train a new agent, run the `train.py` script.
 It currently only supports training a DQN agent so no command line arguments are necessary.

 When the environment is solved, the training script saves a checkpoint in the saved_models directory.
+During training, a checkpoint is saved every 100 iterations as wel.
+Both can be loaded with the watch script (see next point).

-#### Watching an agent
+#### 2. `watch.py` - Watching an agent

-To watch an agent perform a single episode, run the watch.py script and specify which agent you would like to see using the --agent option.
+To watch an agent perform a single episode, run the `watch.py` script and specify which agent you would like to see using the `--agent` option.
 Available choices are:

-* random: shows a perfectly stupid agent.
+* `random`: shows a perfectly stupid agent.
+* `dqn_pretrained`: shows a pre-trained agent.
-* dqn_checkpoint: shows the last saved checkpoint reached during training
+* `dqn_checkpoint`: shows the last saved checkpoint reached during training
-* dqn_solved: shows the last solution reached by the training script
+* `dqn_solved`: shows the last solution reached by the training script

-Example: ```python watch.py --agent=dqn_solved```
+Example: ```python watch.py --agent=dqn_pretrained```

 ---
 _This project is part of my Udacity DRL Nanodegree_